akinmetin/python-messaging/README.md

 | GET          | Get a resource or list of resources |
 | ~~DELETE~~   | ~~To delete resource~~              |

-### Description Of Usual Server Responses:
+### Description Of Usual Server Responses

 *  200 OK - the request was successful.
 *  201 Created - the request was successful and a resource was created.
 *  204 No Content - the request was successful but there is no representation to return (i.e. the response is empty).
 *  400 Bad Request - the request could not be understood or was missing required parameters.
 *  401 Unauthorized - authentication failed or user doesn't have permissions for requested operation.
 *  403 Forbidden - access denied.
 *  404 Not Found - resource was not found.
 *  405 Method Not Allowed - requested method is not supported for resource.
 *  500 Internal Server Error - the server encountered an unexpected condition which prevented it from fulfilling the request.

 ## Endpoints